KongBoje/PL-Playground/README.md

 - Results from each language will be shown here
 >## Sixth project for all the languages is System Integration
 - Results from each language will be shown here
+>## Seventh project for all the languages is sorting and filtering eg. Algorithms
+- Results from each language will be shown here